 SaaS Churn Rate: No-BS Guide to Understanding and Reducing Churn

 Churn is one of the most serious, persistent problems startups face, and the only way to deal with it is through brutal honesty.
 This guide will break down the reasons behind customer churn and how to improve your churn rate--and deliver a better customer experience.

 The goal isn’t to get the churn rate to zero; you’ll always have some level of churn.
 However, the way you look at churn rate can impact its usefulness.

 Are we talking about Revenue Churn?
 Month-to-month subscriptions?
 Annual contract retention?
 Low-value customer churn?

 The truth is there are many different ways to calculate churn and its impact on your business.
-The right way comes down to your growth stage, your CAC and LTV rates, and— most importantly—if churn numbers are impacting revenue and profitability.
+The right way comes down to your growth stage, your CAC and CLV rates, and— most importantly—if churn numbers are impacting revenue and profitability.

 SaaS churn can sink your business.
 Quick.

 It impacts revenue levels, profitability, and the viability of a company.
 The problem with churn is it compounds.
 Over time, if SaaS churn rate isn't minimized or contained, it dries up customer pipelines, and eventually, you'll have no customers left.

 There are so many different aspects of a business that impact churn, from customer acquisition costs (CAC) to product fit and pricing.
 Let's take a closer look at what we mean 👇